phicoder/datavis2/README.md

 ### Goal
 In this project the objective is accentuating the importance of data visualization.
 This will be done in a story-telling fashion, using the principles of data visualization.
 The main audiences are students in Data Science or similar degrees as well as decision makers with regards to hiring.

+### View the project on the web
+The project is available at https://dvub.herokuapp.com/

+### View the project locally
+Run the command `yarn buildlocal`

+Now you can view the site by simply opening the `index.html` file in the `dist/` directory.

 ### Development
 This project makes use of two main technologies; Vue.js and Yarn.
 In order to get started, yarn is required.
 Check here how to install yarn: https://yarnpkg.com/en/docs/install.